myIR, payments and more

 Special circumstances are where the employee:

-- is working outside the normal hours of work (for example, in overtime, shift or weekend work)
+- is working outside the normal hours of work (eg, in overtime, shift or weekend work)

-- needs to carry work-related tools and equipment (for example, usually they take the bus to work but in this instance must use some other type of transport to shift work-related gear)
+- needs to carry work-related tools and equipment (eg, usually they take the bus but must use other transport to shift work-related gear)

-- is travelling to fulfil an obligation for the employer
+- is travelling to fulfil a statutory obligation

 - has a temporary change in workplace